What’s Included in a Studio Day Rate?

 • Overtime.
 Run past your booked hours and you’ll typically pay an overtime rate, sometimes at a premium.

 Before booking, ask plainly: “What’s included, what’s extra, and how do I get my files?”
 If mixing or producing is quoted on top, it helps to understand the producer vs engineer roles so you know what you’re paying for.
-For a sense of the going rates on those add-ons, our guides on mixing pricing and mastering pricing give realistic ranges.
+For a sense of the going rates on those add-ons, our guides on mixing pricing and mastering pricing give realistic ranges, and our overview of how recording studio rates are structured puts the day rate in context.

 Day rate vs hourly: which makes sense